andydevs/blog/_drafts/observables-are-actually-good.markdown

 })
 ```

-We also want to unsubscribe from the mouse observable on
+We also want to toggle the motion from the mouse observable
-a second click.
-Subscribing to observables returns a
+on a click.
+Subscribing to observables returns a subscription
-subscription object which contains an unsubscribe method,
+object which contains an unsubscribe method, so we use it to
-so we use it to unsubscribe
+unsubscribe when we need to.

 ```js
 let mouseSub